rojinnew/image_segmentation/README.md

 ### Image Segmentation Tool
 <p align = "justify">
-This image segmentation tool divides an image into a number of components.
+Image segmentation tool is a web-based application that divides an image into a given number of components and simplifies the image.
 </p>
 <p align = "center">
 	<img src = "https://raw.githubusercontent.com/rojinnew/image_segmentation/master/images/segments2.png" width=600>